btroncone/learn-rxjs/operators/combination/forkjoin.md

 ###### TL;DR: Output the last emitted item from each observable on completion

 The **forkJoin** operator accepts a variable number of observables, subscribing to them simultaneously.
-Once all inner observables complete, the source observable emits an array containing the last emitted value from each inner observables.
+Once all inner observables complete, the source observable emits an array containing the last emitted value from each inner observable.

 > :bulb:  If you want corresponding emissions from multiple observables as they occur, try [zip](zip.md)!